steviebuchicago/OMDb-API-CustomConnector/README.md

-# PowerApps OpenAI-CustomConnector App
+# PowerApps REST API-CustomConnector App

 ## Overview

-Welcome to the **OpenAI-CustomConnector** repository!
-This project demonstrates how to create a movie tracking application using PowerApps, integrated with OpenAI for accessing a movie database.
-The app leverages a custom connector to connect PowerApps with OpenAI's API, providing dynamic movie information and pulling images as well.
+Welcome to the **REST API-CustomConnector** repository!
+This project demonstrates how to create a movie tracking application using PowerApps, integrated with OMDb API for accessing a movie database.
+The app leverages a custom connector to connect PowerApps with OMDb API, providing dynamic movie information and pulling images as well.

 # My Project